hitochan777/forest_aligner/README.md

 III.
 Training
 ============================================

-Training a new model with Nile involves (1) specifying your data files as commandline arguments, and (2) invoking training mode.
+Training a new model with forest-aligner involves (1) specifying your data files as commandline arguments, and (2) invoking training mode.
 We provide a sample training script, train.sh, in this distribution invoking only the flags required to get going.